Henry Hagg Lake Bass Fishing

 Fall is a great time to fish here after the plantings have resumed.
 There are some beautiful breaks in the weather, and there is far less pressure as many anglers focus on salmon fishing at the coast.

-Decent trout fishing can also be found during the winter months, thanks to those fall plants and reasonable survival rates.
+Decent trout fishing can also be found during winter even before stocking resumes around February, thanks to those fall plants and reasonable survival rates.

 To go after the brooders, stick to shallow water.
 Even bank anglers often cast too deep, cautioned Klaumann, who figures the finny new arrivals are still accustomed to life in shallow hatchery ponds.

-Much of the shoreline is accessible, and the hot spots tend to vary according to stocking schedules and fish circulation patterns.
+Much of the shoreline is accessible, and the hot spots vary according to stocking schedules and fish circulation patterns.

 Popular access points are available near both boat ramps, both ends of the dam, picnic areas and a disabled-access fishing pier near Boat Ramp C on the northwest side of the lake.